-The S.T.L. enables students to build upon previous work and focus more on a particular subject or field within a Catholic context.
-An advanced degree, it provides students with two full years of work above and beyond the S.T.B. or M.Div.
+The S.T.L. enables both lay and ordained students to build upon their previous work and focus on a particular subject or field within a Catholic context.
+An advanced degree, it provides students with two full years of study beyond the S.T.B. or M.Div. and qualifies them to continue on to the Doctorate in Sacred Theology (S.T.D.).

-The S.T.L. is a thesis-driven degree.
-All work culminates in a thesis of approximately 100 pages.
-Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, Spirituality Studies, or Church History.
-Students usually enter the program focused on one of these branches and then narrow down their area of interest within that branch to concentrate more deeply on a specific area.
-Course work is focused on supporting the student’s thesis.
+The S.T.L. is a thesis-driven degree that culminates in a research thesis of approximately 100 pages.
+Upon entering the program, S.T.L. students choose to focus on one of five branches of theology (see below), and they then narrow down their area of interest within that branch to concentrate more deeply on a specific topic area.
+Coursework is focused on supporting the student’s thesis.

-The S.T.L. can open many doors for service in the Church, in a number of official capacities within dioceses, religious communities and institutions of higher learning.
+The S.T.L. can open many doors for service within the Church, and graduates work in a number of official capacities within dioceses, religious communities, and institutions of higher learning.

 The application to STM must be completed online.